• Skip to primary navigation

 It combines of the benefits of various other plugins, but simplifies the process (with setup taking less than 2 minutes) and provides translation into over 90 languages for free for most small blogs.
 Additionally, with built-in URL prefixing, your translated pages will be cached directly on your own server, so they can be crawled and indexed by Google and other search engines for an instant SEO boost.

-Translations are displayed on-page instantly via machine translation, but can be tweaked, edited, or completely rewritten by you or even a professional translator to give your visitors the most accurate represnation of your site in their language.
+Translations are displayed on-page instantly via machine translation, but can be tweaked, edited, or completely rewritten by you or even a professional translator to give your visitors the most accurate representation of your site in their language.

 Because the plugin scans each full page for translation, rather than your database or code, ConveyThis Translate is compatible with any theme or plugin right out of the box.
 Additionally, this means any time you update an existing post, or create a new one, a translated copy will be available right away.

-For larger sites with more content, or who need additional languages or premium support, ConveyThis offers tiered paid plans are as well.
+For larger sites with more content, or who need additional languages or premium support, ConveyThis offers tiered paid plans as well.

 Wrapping Things Up